 Once the payer has paid their share, the remainder owed is passed onto the patient in a separate statement.
 If all goes well, the patient will pay you for your time and effort and the billing cycle that began with their requesting a visit will come to a close.
 However, that is not always the case.
 It’s important for you as the provider to be aware of this step and to follow up as necessary to ensure you receive payment promptly.

 Step 8: Following Up

 Following up on claims is an important step of the billing process and can capture revenue that would otherwise be lost.
-Once a patient receives their statement, your practice should do everything in its power to make payment as simple and painless as possible.
+Once a patient receives their statement, your practice should do everything in its power to prevent common billing issues and make payment as simple and painless as possible.